cafrinko/GitHub-User-Lookup/README.md

 - gulp build
 - gulp serve

-_Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?_

 ## Known Bugs

 _The scss file has css that has not been refactored into scss yet.
 The css isn't rendering on the page.
 I will work on getting this to work._